Mohamed-Abdelrazeq/go-image-resizer/readme.md

 ## Building and Running

-To build the project, use the following command:
+To build the project for deployment, use the following command:

 ```sh
 GOOS=linux GOARCH=arm64 go build -tags lambda.norpc -o bootstrap cmd/main.go